-- Location: Old Brooklyn Senior Health Outpatient Program, Cleveland Heights MetroHealth Clinic - Family Medicine - o Responsible Faculty: Ann Pearman, Ph.D. - O Description: Geropsychology practice involves helping older adults and their families achieve well-being, overcome problems, and realize maximum potential during later life.
+- Geropsychology Clinic (Outpatient): - Location: Old Brooklyn Senior Health Outpatient Program, Cleveland Heights MetroHealth Clinic Family Medicine - Responsible Faculty: Ann Pearman, PhD - Description: Geropsychology practice involves helping older adults and their families achieve well-being, overcome problems, and realize maximum potential during later life.
 Residents have the opportunity to learn several aspects of geropsychological care including geriatric assessments, therapy with older patients (including integrated behavioral health care), and interdisciplinary collaboration and consultation.
 In this rotation, residents will expand their knowledge and comfort in working with older adults and their families with mental health challenges and the use of brief behavioral interventions and assessments to understand and deal with these challenges.